madmaw/marsrover/README.md

 # my solution

-This is an android version of the marsrover problem that I did for a job interview.
+This is an Android version of the marsrover problem that I did for a job interview.
+It's all original as, in spite of the problem being very well-known, I felt that looking at other solutions before starting would be cheating (plus, it's pretty easy, I mean, how shit would you have to be to get it wrong...).

-I guess don't copy this code because it was cited as the reason for me being rejected for the role.
+Copy this code at your own risk as it was cited as the reason for me being rejected for the role.
 Feel free to review and tell me how terrible I am at programming in the bug tracker because, aside from the lack of testing (yes, I only wrote one) and comments (yes, I wrote none), I really can't see anything wrong with it.